NikhPradhan/LibraryManagementWebsite/README.md

 # LibraryManagementWebsite

-I. Purpose:
+ Purpose:
    1. The purposes of this application are as follows:
    2. The software is for the students those are willing to get library books for their reference.
    3. It provides following facilities to:

 	Admin:
 		1 Can enter details related to a particular book.
 		2 Can provide membership to students.